viasite-ansible/ansible-role-apache-vhosts/README.md

 ## Limitations
-- only Debian and Ubuntu
+- only Debian, Ubuntu and CentOS
 - no SSL (we confifuring SSL on nginx)

 Issues welcome!